-A destination wedding may be just the way to buck tradition.
-While formal weddings hold meaning for many couples, others want the experience to be unique, with a ceremony and location that reflect their true colors.
-Without the restrictions of a traditional wedding in a traditional location, like your hometown or the place where you grew up, you will feel freer to make your own rules.
-Been obsessed with Cinderella since you were a kid?
-Have a Walt Disney World wedding and ride away in a horse-drawn carriage.
-You and yours are avid scuba divers?
-Marry underwater in the Caribbean.
+A destination wedding may be just the way to personalize your nuptials.
+While more traditional weddings hold meaning for many couples, others want the experience to be unique, with a ceremony and location that reflect their true colors.
+Without the restrictions of a wedding in a traditional location, like your hometown, you'll feel freer to make your own rules.
+Have you been obsessed with Cinderella since you were a kid?
+Have a Walt Disney World wedding right in front of Cinderella's castle.
+Are you and your fiancé avid scuba divers?
+Marry underwater in the Caribbean (seriously).

 Beyond the Beach

-Rethink what the phrase "destination wedding" means.
-Even if you're not the types to kick off your shoes and marry on a beach with leis around your necks, that doesn't mean you still can't have a destination wedding.
-There are hundreds of country inns in bucolic settings, homegrown seaside and lakefront resorts, and wintry mountainside lodges that can be rented for the weekend.
-Think about choosing a favorite vacation spot and introducing it to the rest of your family and friends.
+Rethink the phrase "destination wedding."
+Even if you're not the types to kick off your shoes and marry on a beach wearing leis, that doesn't mean you still can't have a destination wedding.
+There are hundreds of country inns in more rustic settings, homegrown seaside and lakefront resorts, and wintry mountainside lodges that can be rented for the weekend.
+Choose a favorite vacation spot and introduce it to your family and friends.

-Inviting everyone you love to one place for several days of fun in the sun can be a good thing: How often do you have the opportunity to spend no-rush quality playtime with dear, far-flung friends and family?
-But before you plan a faraway affair, ask yourself if your essential friends and family will be up for the trip.
-Grandma may not want to fly to Italy for the week.
-Many couples compromise by hosting a post-wedding celebration back home for those who could not attend the actual event.
+Inviting everyone you love to one place for several days of faraway fun can be a blast: How often do you get to spend quality time with close friends and family?
+But before you plan a destination affair, ask yourself if your essential loved ones will be up for the trip (your grandmother may not want to fly to Italy for the week, for example).
+Many couples compromise by hosting a postwedding celebration back home for those who couldn't make the actual event.

-If you're hosting a wedding in a distant locale, you will need to entrust at least part of the planning to someone else's capable hands.
-An on-location wedding coordinator (many resorts include a coordinator in their wedding packages) can shoulder the burden of researching and securing vendors, arranging airport transportation, and locating all those last-minute things, from dry cleaners to hiking tours, that may come up.
-Depending on your temperament, this can be a welcome reprieve or a scary proposition.
+If you're hosting a wedding in a distant locale, you'll need to entrust at least part of the planning to someone else's capable hands.
+An on-site wedding coordinator (many resorts include a coordinator in their wedding packages) can take care of researching and securing vendors, arranging airport transportation and checking off all those last-minute details—from dry cleaners to hiking tours.
+Depending on your personality, this can be a welcome reprieve or a scary proposition.